AleBros/xamarin-docs.it-it/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM5203" />

-#### <a name="mm5203-cant-find-libxammaca-likely-because-of-a-corrupted-xamarinmac-installation-please-reinstall-xamarinmac"></a>MM5203: Impossibile trovare libxammac. a, probabilmente a causa di un'installazione Xamarin.Mac danneggiata.
-Reinstallare Xamarin.Mac.
+#### <a name="mm5203-cant-find-libxammaca-likely-because-of-a-corrupted-xamarinmac-installation-please-reinstall-xamarinmac"></a>MM5203: Impossibile trovare libxammac. a, probabilmente a causa di un'installazione Novell.
+Mac danneggiata.
+Reinstallare Novell.
+Mac.

 <a name="MM5204" />